NikUstimenko/acoustic_tm_comsol/README.md

 rotationally symmetric objects, computations in a reduced number of dimensions are possible.

+## Publication

+When using these models please cite:

 ## Warning

 Comsol uses the time evolution $`\exp(i \omega t)`$.
 This means that all values, especially the material property parameters, must be complex conjugated with respect to the opposite convention $`\exp(-i \omega t)`$ that is often used in physics.

-This has been accounted for in the readmph_tmatrix script using complex conjugate.
+This difference has been taken into account in `readmph_tmatrix.py` using complex conjugation.

 ## Comsol Version Requirement

-Speaking of compatibility, there is a major difference between Comsol 5.4 and Comsol 5.5 regarding this code: the associated Legendre polynomials are not implemented in the former one and should be defined manually.
+There is a major difference between Comsol 5.4 and Comsol 5.5 regarding these models: the associated Legendre polynomials are not implemented in the former one and should be defined manually.
 For Comsol 5.5 and above no such restrictions apply.

 ## General Usage